 And now, it is with great sorrow that I must discuss where Gurren Lagann falls short (because that means I have to acknowledge that it's fallen short somewhere).
 First off, in the words of internet reviewer JesuOtaku, "This show is DUUUUUUUMMMMB."
 As with many other action anime, our heroes' only solution to everything is to blow it up with drills--it makes sense in context--and if it can't be blown up with a drill, you blow it up with an even bigger drill, and so on.
 This is true from the very first scrape to the final epic showdown.
 Of course, it's obvious that GAINAX never intended for the show to be particularly deep and this is the kind of thing they were aiming for, but it needs to be mentioned nonetheless.
 Secondly, there is the series' second half,(what fans refer to as the Time Skip arc), which is perfectly fine and there's nothing technically wrong with it, but at first it feels almost absolutely nothing like the 15 episodes that preceded it.
 The change of tone is definitely jarring, and if you don't know it's coming, it will confound you.

 And finally, the only truly indisputable, concrete flaw with this series: the 4th episode.
 The very instant it begins, you can tell something is wrong.
 Something has gone awry.
 The animation suddenly turns into garbage, the characters look like bad doodles of their former selves, and they themselves act very out of character (Kamina throwing potentially-lethal rocks at Simon?
 What the hell?).
 Unfortunately, it's an episode you can't skip because it introduces Kittan and his 3 sisters (Kiyoh, Kiyal, and Kinon), and they play a pretty important role in the story.
 Luckily for me, as well as all of you, this madness only lasts a single episode, and #5 returns to the slick and fluid look of the rest of the series.
 At first people began to think GAINAX had gone overbudget again, but they prove afterward, especially in the final episode for which roughly 10% of the series' total budget was saved, that money was not an issue.
-Episode 4 was merely the result of the director being sick and letting his understudy take over.
+Episode 4 was merely the result of the art director being sick and letting his buddy take over.
 Said buddy was not hired on to do any more episodes.

 Final Score: 9.5 out of 10.
 Gurren Lagann is simplistic and ridiculous, but extremely strong characters and artistic mastery on all fronts are more than enough to elevate the series to legendary status.